instantOS/instantos.github.io/docs/insvideo.md

 ### Setup

 `ins video setup`
-This should download the required data.
-This can be quite a lot of data as WhisperX is used for transcription.
+This downloads the required data, which can be quite a lot because WhisperX is used for transcription.

 ### Edit videos